Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want help deciding what to cook for dinner and I like a specific chef's recipes. <!-- Testing Search Chef Name -->

 #### Expectation(s):
-1. Content fills appropriately and doesn't spill out beyond obvious borders.
+1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. Content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
 1. Tester knows all recipes that belong to **Fat_Raccoon**.